 See chapters 4.1.1 for salary cap violations and 3.2.4 for Blue Rule violations.

-The Pro Baseball Circuit (PBC) features three divisions with 6 teams in each.
+The Pro Baseball Circuit (PBC) features two sub-leagues, no divisions, 12 teams in each.

 Below the PBC are 6 minor leagues, with various roster and age limitations.
 The levels are the PBC Reserve League One, Reserve League Two, Advanced Prospect League, Prospect League, Rookie College League, and Rookie Complex League.
 Each organization also has an International Complex.
 No games are played at the International Complex, so development is minimal.
 Other than the international complex, PBC and all its affiliates play an 88-game schedule.